cosmicjs/cosmicjs-wp-export/README.md

 4. Click Upload Plugin.
 5. Click choose file.
 Choose the cosmicjs-wp-export.zip file included in this repo.
 6. Activate plugin.
-7. Find a new link in under Settingsin your WP sidebar nav titled "Cosmic JS Export".
+7. Find a new link in under Settings in your WP sidebar nav titled "Cosmic JS Export".
 Click it.
 8. Select the post types that you would like to export.
 9. Submit.
 This will download a JSON formatted file with your all of your WordPress posts and media.
 10. Go to your Cosmic JS account at https://cosmicjs.com